MFloru/Bacchus-R1/Contents Industry Analysis/markets.md

 The current total global market of animal feed has a size of 370-500 billion $ per year (IFIF,Alltech).
 This results in almost 1 billion ton of feed per year.
 The main categories of animal feed are feed for poultry(444 million ton), pig(243 million ton),ruminant animals(including cow and sheep)(196 million ton), fish feed(40 million ton) and pet food(21 million ton) (alltech).
 The lower amount of feed for ruminant animals is due to the fact that they are still today mostly fed on pasture from grasslands.

 Most animals grown for human consumption ned a proteine rich diet to grow.
 Therefore, corn and soy as proteine rich grains, are the most popular animal feed.
 In addition, animals need sometimes animal protein to supply them with necessary amino acids.
 Fish meal is the most popular animal protein feed.The overreliance on grain-based animal feeds in industrial food animal production has negative consequences for animal health, the environment, and even human health(sustainable table).
+Grains for animal feed use 40% of total land use in agriculture(Kathryn Redford).

+A good start to learn something about insects for feed is the Kathryn Redford TedX talk 'what to feed our food' (TedX).

 Makkar et al. give the state of the art of insects used as animal feed.
 5 species of insects are promising as their nutritional quality is rougly comparable with current soy and fishmeal : black soldier fly larvae, the house fly maggots, mealworm, locusts–grasshoppers–crickets, and silkworm.
 The insects themselves can be fed by biological waste.
 In that case, they help towards a world with less waste while at the same time depleting less natural resources as traditional feed.
 Off course, a process that can ensure that the waste is not contaminated needs to be developed for such applications.
+Nowadays, European law does not allow to feed animals on waste.
+These regulations are a relict of the 1990s BSE crisis(BBC).
 25-100% of traditional animal feed can be replaced by insects, depending on the insect and animal species.
 As supply of insects is nowadays still very small, poultry and fish feed will be the easiest to start supplying insect feed to.
 Other animals require a large supply of feed before they can switch to a new feed source.
 Data of mealworms used in animal feed is not yet widespread.
 It could replace feed for chickens if supplemented with methionine.
 If only 10% of chicken feed is replaced by mealworms, no supplementary products are needed.
 A case for catfisch is investigated with the result that 40% of the feed can be replaced by mealworms(Makkar et al.).

 Price levels to compete on were about 500$ per ton of chicken or pig feed in 2013(Alltech).
 However, especially in the poultry industry, fishmeal is nowadays a very important part of the diet for chickens.
 20% of all fish caught worldwide is used in fishmeal.
 Due to the deterioration of the marine environment, the price of fishmeal is increasing.
 In 2010, that price was 2000$ per ton, a much more comfortable price to compete on for insects(Sánchez-Muros et al.).

 The industry of insects for animal feed is still small but already more advanced than the industry of insects for human consumption.
 Some companies are already for years in the business and produce insects on industrial scale.
 Haocheng Mealworm Inc. is the biggest mealworm producer known and produces 50 tons of mealworms per month of which 200 tons per year are exported(http://www.hcmealworm.com/).
+Other companies producing different kinds of insects for animal feed are  : AgriProtein(South Africa), Enterra Feed Corporation (Canada), Envirflight(USA), Ynsect(France), Protix Biosystems(The Netherlands).
+(BBC)

 #####Pet food